-B.E.’s core competency continues to be providing our Members with the Premier Purchasing Management Solution which includes account management services focused on the implementation of purchasing best practices.
+B.E.’s core competency continues to be providing our Members with a bundled Purchasing Management Solution which includes account management services focused on the implementation of purchasing best practices.

 As the industry evolves, the purchasing objectives of our Members change too.
 As a result, B.E. provides dedicated Strategic Account Management to qualifying Member accounts to drive incremental opportunities and Purchasing Best Practices.

 - Corporate Communication Plan - Having a well planned communications plan in place is integral for every organization implementing B.E. across the business enterprise.
 B.E.’s Strategic Account Managers assist Members in developing a solid communication plan, to ensure a strong foundation is in place to drive a successful implementation of the B.E.
 Purchasing System.

 - Executive Reporting Package – In order to measure B.E.
 Supplier program participation, savings, rebates earned and Purchasing System utilization, an Executive Reporting Package is provided on a quarterly basis to all corporate Member stakeholders.
 Each Reporting package provides a graphically rich and illustrative view with charts and graphs identifying current successes, and defining opportunities for improvement.
 Various reports and data contained in the Executive Reporting Package are provided monthly, or as requested by Members.

 - Purchasing Best Practices – In addition to accessing the best pricing from B.E.
 Suppliers and fully utilizing the Purchasing System, exercising Purchasing Best Practices is integral for Member to yield maximum cost reductions and operational efficiencies.
 B.E.’s Strategic Account Managers are dedicated to providing Members with easy-to-implement Best Practices initiatives to deploy across a Members portfolio of properties.